 POLI CY STATEMENT 1

 1. Definitions 1

 2. Introduction 1

 3. Ethos 2

 4. Aims 3

 5. Communication 4

-PRO CEDURES 5
+CEDURES 4

-1. Responsibilities 5
+1. Responsibilities

-1.1 1.2 1.3 1.4 1.5 What pupils can expect from staff What staff can expect from pupils What staff can expect from their colleagues What staff can expect from parents What parents can expect from staff and other adults in the school 5 5 6 6 7
+1.1 What pupils can expect from staff

+1.2 What staff can expect from pupils

+1.3 What staff can expect from their colleagues 6

+1.4 What staff can expect from parents

+1.5 What parents can expect from staff and other adults in the school

 2. The school behaviour curriculum 7

 3. Celebrating success 8

 3.1 Rewards 8

 4. Responding to misbehaviour 8

-4.1 4.2 Restorative justice/Reflection on actions Sanctions and disciplinary action Searching, screening and Confiscation Electronic devices/Mobile Phones Removal from class Detention (delete if not applicable) 9 10 10 12 12
+4.1 Restorative justice/Reflection on actions

+4.2 Sanctions and disciplinary action

+Searching, screening and Confiscation

+Electronic devices/Mobile Phones

+Detention (delete if not applicable)

-4.3 Other examples of sanctions Suspension, permanent exclusion and managed moves 13 14
+Other examples of sanctions

+4.3 Suspension, permanent exclusion and managed moves

 5. Responding to the behaviour of pupils with SEND or other health conditions 14

 6. Pupil support 15

 7. Attendance and punctuality 15

-8. Pupil conduct and misbehaviour outside the school premises 15
+8. Pupil conduct and misbehaviour outside the school premises

-8.1 8.2 8.3 What the law allows Out of school behaviour Sanctions and disciplinary action - off-site behaviour 15 15 16
+8.1 What the law allows

+8.2 Out of school behaviour

+8.3 Sanctions and disciplinary action - off-site behaviour 16

 9. The use of reasonable force 16

-9.1 9.2 9.3 9.4 9.5 9.6 9.7 9.8 9.9 Action as a result of self-defence or in an emergency Circumstances in which reasonable force might be used Power to use reasonable force when searching without consent Unreasonable force Staff training Behaviour Management Plans (BMPs) Informing parents when reasonable force has been used Post incident support Follow up Other physical contact with pupils 17 17 17 17 17 18 18 19 19
+9.1 Action as a result of self-defence or in an emergency

+9.2 Circumstances in which reasonable force might be used

+9.3 Power to use reasonable force when searching without consent

+9.4 Unreasonable force

+9.5 9.6 Behaviour Management Plans (BMPs)

+9.7 Informing parents when reasonable force has been used

+9.8 Post incident support

+9.9 Follow up

+9.10 Other physical contact with pupils 19

 10. Mental health and behaviour 19

 11. Child on child abuse 20

 11.1 Minimising the risk of safeguarding concerns towards pupils from other pupils 20

 12. Sexual violence and sexual harassment (SVSH) 20

-12.1 12.2 12.3 12.4 Types of SVSH conduct Managing a report of SVSH Internal Management of reports of SVSH Sanctions 21 21 23 23 13.
-Bullying 24 13.1 13.2 13.3 13.4 13.5 13.6 What is bullying?
-Reporting and recording incidents of bullying Tackling bullying Strategies for dealing with bullying Strategies for dealing with the bully Strategies to support a victim 24 25 25 25 25 25 25 14.
-Suspected Criminal Behaviour including the possession/use of drugs 26 14.1 14.2 When to contact the Police/sanctions Procedures for dealing with drug-related incidents involving adults 26 26 15.
-Allegations of abuse/concerns against staff and other adults working in the school (including volunteers, contractors and supply staff) 27 16.
-Behaviour of parents and other visitors to the school 27 16.1 16.2 16.3 Types of behaviour that are considered serious and unacceptable Procedures for dealing with unacceptable behaviour Unacceptable use of technology 28 28 29
+12.1 Types of SVSH conduct 21

+12.2 Managing a report of SVSH

+12.3 Internal Management of reports of SVSH 23

+12.4 Sanctions 23

+13. Bullying 24

+13.1 What is bullying?
+24

+13.2 Reporting and recording incidents of bullying

+13.3 Tackling bullying 25

+13.4 Strategies for dealing with bullying

+13.5 Strategies for dealing with the bully

+13.6 Strategies to support a victim 26

+14. Suspected Criminal Behaviour including the possession/use of drugs 26

+14.1 When to contact the Police/sanctions 26

+14.2 Procedures for dealing with drug-related incidents involving adults 26

+15. Allegations of abuse/concerns against staff and other adults working in the school (including

+volunteers, contractors and supply staff) 27

+16. Behaviour of parents and other visitors to the school 27

+16.1 Types of behaviour that are considered serious and unacceptable 28

+16.2 Procedures for dealing with unacceptable behaviour

+16.3 Unacceptable use of technology 29